jroneill97/HPR_Controls_2018/README.md

 ## Flight Dynamics and Stability Team
 ## 2018-2019

-# Creating a Launch Simulation
+# Creating a Launch Simulation:
 - Open the following file: /Scripts/run_passive_control.m
 - To change the rocket physical parameters, go to: /Data_Files/rocket.mat and save any changes
 - The simulator will run with default initial conditions.
 If you wish to change any of the initial conditions, update the following lines of code: